mine-exchange/partners-api/README.en.md

         "{{CurrencyA}}:{{CurrencyB}}": {
             "inbound": {
                 "currency": "CurrencyA",
-                "rate": {{Exchange rate of this currency relative to the other in the pair.
-Typically, one of the rates is 1 and the other is a fractional number}}, "is_account_required": {{Whether the 'account' field is required when creating an order}}
+                "rate": {{Exchange rate of CurrencyA relative to CurrencyB.
+Typically one of the rates is 1 and the other is a fraction}}, "is_account_required": {{Indicates whether the account field is required when creating an order}}
             },
             "outbound": {
                 "currency": "CurrencyB",
-                "rate": {{Exchange rate of this currency relative to the other in the pair.
-Typically, one of the rates is 1 and the other is a fractional number}}, "is_account_required": {{Whether the 'account' field is required when creating an order}}
+                "rate": {{Exchange rate of CurrencyB relative to CurrencyA.
+Typically one of the rates is 1 and the other is a fraction}}, "is_account_required": {{Indicates whether the account field is required when creating an order}}
             },
-            "rate": {{Overall exchange rate for the specified currency pair}}, "min_amount": {{Minimum available amount of the first currency for processing}}, "max_amount": "{{Maximum available amount of the first currency for processing}}", "reserve": {{Available reserve amount for the payout currency}}
+            "rate": {{Combined exchange rate for the currency pair}}, "min_amount": {{Minimum available amount of the first currency for processing}}, "max_amount": "{{Maximum available amount of the first currency for processing}}", "reserve": {{Available reserve amount for the payout currency}}